Mylène Farmer en concert: Negative comments

-Several press articles criticized the show for a lack of emotion or spontaneity.
-Télé Moustique concluded that, in spite of a "redoubtable professionalism", the production is "rigorous", "without any commitment, without endangering which makes shiver".
-Very critical, an article published in L'Humanité considered the concert as "impeccable", but the lack of spontaneity in the show leads the author to conclude that "Farmer takes the mickey out of her public".
-An Alsatian newspaper described the concert as "prefabricated" (some people who attended the show criticized this analysis).
+Other reviews criticised the show for its lack of emotion and spontaneity.
+Writing for Télé Moustique, Rudy Leonet concluded that, in spite of "formidable professionalism", the production failed to evoke the emotional intensity "one might expect from an artist known for her extreme sensitivity and vulnerability".
+Likewise, an article published in L'Humanité considered the concert as "impeccable", but argued that the lack of spontaneity suggested that the singer "does not truly care for the audience".
+Dernières Nouvelles d'Alsace described the concert as "prefabricated", although some concertgoers disagreed with this assessment.
 La Nouvelle République du Centre described the concert in Poitiers as being "satanic, grand, perverse, (...) sulphurous, fascinating, on the verge of the uneasiness".